514: No Such Thing As A Computer Tower

 Yeah.
 Like bananas walk, as in they move.

 Excuse me?
-Bananas are
+Bananas are.

+Banana trees.
 Yeah, yeah, banana trees.

-Yeah, they move.
+They move.
 Yeah,

 as in they'll propagate another banana tree maybe a few meters away from them.
 And if you go back two years later, it looks like the trees moved.